 - 1. Select Users | User Grouping and Certificate Management. - 2.
-Filter the display, as follows:

-- To filter the display:
+Filter the display, as follows: - To leave the display unfiltered, that is, to display the complete list of cloud users, click the icon. - b.
+To filter the display:

 Select any desired filtering values in the filtering fields that appear in the same row as the Filter button.
 Note that the Domain filtering field contains the following selection values:

-- a domain value for each LDAP user. - the value Local Users, which includes all users belonging to User Groups. - the value All, which includes all users belonging to User Groups and LDAP groups.
+- i. a domain value for each LDAP user. - ii. the value Local Users, which includes all users belonging to User Groups. - iii. the value All, which includes all users belonging to User Groups and LDAP groups.